 - You need a simple, lightweight phone and email analysis tool to investigate the identities of your users and customers.

 - Lightweight tool: ArkOwl isn’t the most complex or powerful fraud investigation tool, making it very easy to use.

 - Flexible pricing: You can buy ArkOwl via a monthly subscription or pay-as-you-go based on your volume of API calls.

 - No IP data enrichment: Strangely, while you get social media lookups, ArkOwl doesn’t offer much in the way of IP analysis.

 - Limited social media checks: At the time of writing, ArkOwl checks seven social media sites.
 Not bad, but competitors offer more.

 Choosing the Best Fraud Investigation Tool

 There are as many types of fraud as there are business models.
 The ideal course of action when choosing fraud investigation software is to find the one that gives the best features depending on your risk challenges.

 At SEON, we’ve designed a fraud investigation tool we believe can help with any kind of fraud investigation.
 However, we hope this list offers a good primer on where else to look if you have very specific needs.

-Partner with SEON to reduce fraud rates in your business with real time data enrichment and advanced APIs
+Partner with SEON to reduce fraud rates in your business without affecting the customer experience – with artificial intelligence, real time data enrichment and advanced modular APIs.